Faculty Policies of the College of Education

 - Prepare a preliminary balanced budget with an itemized list of revenue and anticipated expenditures based on anticipated participation numbers.
 Conference budgets over $100,000 require approval of the Dean’s Office and must be received in the Dean’s Office at least 3 (three) months in advance of the conference; conference budgets under $100,000 can receive approval from a Department Chair or Associate Dean.
 Conference budgets are to be submitted to the Department Chair via the director of the conference; Directors of College-wide centers should route conference budgets through the Associate Dean to whom they report.
 Post conference revenues and expenses will be compared to the budgeted revenues and expenses to identify variances.

-- Be aware that contractual negotiations must comply with University policy and you must forward contracts to the appropriate office for signature.
-For standard hotel agreements valued at $50,000 or less, forward to Alice Toungate in the Dean’s Office.
-Hotel agreements in excess of this amount, non-standard hotel agreements over $5,000 and service contracts must be routed to the Office of Vice President and Chief Financial Officer for signature.
+- Be aware that contractual negotiations must comply with University policy and you must forward contracts to the Office of the Vice President and Chief Financial Officer for approval.

 - Although conferences may be sponsored by multiple offices one office must take the lead financial responsibility.
 It is your responsibility to comply with all University guidelines with respect to financial activities, transactions and reconciliation.
 Disclose all sponsors for the activity, including any membership organizations or professional associations.